openstack/ironic-specs/specs/kilo/drac-bios-mgmt.rst

 settings.
-This spec will assume that the external service knows exactly what it is doing with the specific hardware it will manage, and it will not attempt to standardize, normalize, or simplify the exposed settings in any way beyond some minimal convienence measures and what is needed to map between XML and JSON.
+This spec will assume that the external service knows exactly what it is doing with the specific hardware it will manage, and it will not attempt to standardize, normalize, or simplify the exposed settings in any way beyond some minimal convenience measures and what is needed to map between XML and JSON.